 But the low moisture content also means that not much soil is removed,

 later attempts to clean the carpet.

 Originally designed for use on commercial carpeting, bonnet cleaning uses

-pad is soiled, it is reversed until both sides are soiled;
+pad is soiled, it is reversed; when both sides are soiled, the pad is rinsed.

 Absorbent Dry Compounds